forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * Crowded settings during the day in unconfined settings: Neither superspreading nor steep increases in the populations for repeated events (e.g. demonstrations, crowded parks, beaches and swimming pools).

-### Summary Observations Population Characteristics
+### Summary Observations Population Susceptibility
 * [Schools and Children](#schools-and-children): Children are less susceptible to infection and they spread Covid less than adults.
 In schools if there were many infected this is mostly due to super spreading teachers and not children infecting each other. [argumentation in work]
-* [Population](#population-characteristics): Analyzing the spread across people: 20% are responsible for 80% of the infections.
+* [Population](#population-specific-transmission): Analyzing the spread across people: 20% are responsible for 80% of the infections.
 * [Air Pollution](#dirty-air-exposure): Regions which had high air pollution over the last decades seem to have many more cases and have higher death rates.
 * [Overweight](#overweight): Regions where overweight tend to have more cases and higher fatality rates.